Skythinker616/gpt-assistant-android/template_help_en.md

 - Setting the model name to be used
 - Setting whether the template is assigned the 'system' role
-- Enabling voice broadcasting, continuous dialogue, and internet connectivity
+- Enabling voice broadcasting, continuous dialogue, internet connectivity, and Agent Mode
 - Adding custom dropdowns or text input boxes

 Content enclosed in triple quotes at the beginning of the template will be recognized as template parameters, with each parameter occupying one line and consisting of a parameter name and a parameter value.
 Parameter names start with `@`, and there is a space between the parameter name and value, like this: